 The cost for the competitions is as follows:

-Performing Shakespeare: £30 (discount for above average FSM/EAL: £15) per team; as many entrants as wished
+Performing Shakespeare: £30 (discount for greater than 20 per cent FSM/EAL: £15) per school; as many entrants as wished

 Meanwhile, the ESU Festival of Speaking continues, enabling all young people everywhere to continue to develop their speaking and communication skills, by posting a speech, performance or debate online using the hashtag #esufestivalofspeaking.